Undergraduate Advising Frequently Asked Questions

 No, you do not have to schedule an appointment with your Academic Advisor to obtain approvals.

-Your Academic Advisor will review and sign the form, and it will be sent directly to the Office of Student Assistance for processing (you’ll be copied on the email).
+Your Academic Advisor will review and sign the form, and it will be sent directly to the Office of the Registrar for processing.

 - 7. I’m planning on transferring to a different college/university.
 What do I need to do?